How To Get Divorced Now Without Spending A Ton Of Money (13 Tips & Tricks)

 What does this mean for you?

-Before spending money on the divorce process, you need to ask yourself whether or not you really want a divorce.
+Before spending money on divorce proceedings, you need to ask yourself whether or not you really want a divorce.

 Is the marriage really over?
 Or . . . is it possible that you and your spouse could reconcile?